x3nnnonn/StarBreaker/README.md

-  chf-import-watch  Watch for new characters in the Star Citizen folder and import them. chf-process       Process a character file chf-process-all   Processes all characters in the given folder. df-extract        Extracts a DataForge binary file into separate xml files df-extract-single  Extracts a DataForge binary file into a single xml p4k-extract       Extracts a Game.p4k file
+  chf-import-watch  Watch for new characters in the Star Citizen folder and import them. chf-process       Process a character file chf-process-all   Processes all characters in the given folder. df-extract        Extracts a DataCore binary file into separate xml files df-extract-single  Extracts a DataCore binary file into a single xml p4k-extract       Extracts a Game.p4k file

 You can run `StarBreaker.Cli [command] --help` to show help on a specific command.